PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

    **Dany** - When I first started work, I was taught to use cherry-pick in Git which often led to conflicts where I started to update the code manually.
 Before I started this course, I researched a ton on best ways to merge without facing this issue.
 About 2 weeks into the course, our professor talked about facing similar situations and that manually updating Git would be easier.
 I took this with a bit more confidence and I am sticking to manually updating all my changes without feeling doubtful of how I am merging codes.

+   **Jason** - Before this course, I had minimal experience with team-based software development.
+I was introduced to great tools such as Git and Trello, which were used through the whole development process.
+I enjoyed using Teams to communicate as well.
+I used to always code on my own and not work with people.
+Overall, this course made me comfortable with collaboration!

 ## Product Showcase

 ### Elevator Pitch